-How Much Does It Cost To Learn To Fly A Plane?
+How Much Does It Cost To Learn To Fly?
+(Updated for 2023)

 Learning to fly a plane is an exciting endeavor.
 With it comes the joy of flight, a feeling of freedom, learning new skills, and the satisfaction of conquering a new challenge.
 However, the cost to learn to fly a plane is not insignificant.